 History & origins

-There are several references to cacti dating as far back as the 14th century.
-Cacti appear in drawings and sculptures of ancient civilizations around the world, such as the Aztecs in Mexico as well as the Moche in Peru.
+There are several references to cacti dating back to the 14th century.
+Cacti appear in the drawings and sculptures of ancient civilizations around the world, such as the Aztecs in Mexico and the Moche in Peru.

 The nomenclature of Cactaceae has fluctuated greatly throughout history.
-Indeed, the different species that we know today did not exist in Europe during Antiquity and arrived in progressive waves starting with the “discovery” of America.
+Indeed, the various species we know today did not exist in Europe during Antiquity and arrived in progressive waves following the "discovery" of America.

 Interest in cacti during the 20th century led to excessive collecting and poaching, which caused some species to disappear completely from the wild.
-Fortunately, we continue to find and discover new species or varieties every year!
+Fortunately, new species and varieties continue to be discovered and found every year!

 Natural environment

-With more than 2,000 species in nearly 139 different genera, cacti are native to North and South America, ranging from British Columbia and Alberta to Chile and Argentina.
+With over 2,000 species in nearly 139 different genera, cacti are native to North and South America, ranging from British Columbia and Alberta to Chile and Argentina.

-Although a few species of cacti live in humid tropical or subtropical zones, most live in desert regions and have adapted to them using unique characteristics that allow them to conserve water and survive the intense sun of these regions. .
+Although a few cactus species inhabit humid tropical or subtropical areas, most live in desert regions and have adapted to them with unique characteristics that allow them to conserve water and survive the intense sun of these regions.

-Who hasn't heard someone say that cacti don't need water and are great plants for beginners?
-You may be surprised to learn that this is partly false and that one of the most important factors for a healthy collection is proper watering.
-Although it is true that cacti do not require a lot of water and can easily tolerate an oversight or two, it is still important to know the needs of different types of cacti in order to provide them with an environment favorable to their growth. .
+Who hasn't heard someone say that cacti don't need water and are excellent plants for beginners?
+You might be surprised to learn that this is partly false and that one of the most important factors for a healthy collection is proper watering.
+While it's true that cacti don't require a lot of water and can easily tolerate a watering oversight or two, it's still important to understand the needs of different types of cacti in order to provide them with a favorable environment for growth.

-During the growing season, generally from April to the end of September, we recommend watering your cacti only when the soil is dry, about once a week.
-This can vary depending on the environment and the species of cactus, so the most important thing is to make sure you let the soil dry 100% before watering again!
+During the growing season, generally from April to late September, we recommend watering your cacti only when the soil is dry, about once a week.
+This can vary depending on the environment and cactus species, so the most important thing is to make sure you let the soil dry out 100% before watering again!

-During winter, as light diminishes and temperatures drop, cacti often enter a dormant period.
-If your plant is in a cool room between 7 and 14 degrees, it is recommended to never water it (or almost never) during this period which is generally from October to March.
+During the winter, as light decreases and temperatures drop, cacti often enter a dormant period.
+If your plant is in a cool room between 7 and 14 degrees, it is recommended to never water it (or almost never) during this period, which generally occurs from October to March.

-There are several types of cacti that come from different places around the world.
-There are several species that come from tropical environments as well as other species that come from desert environments.
-Provenance is a factor that has a real impact on the watering needs of individual plants.
+There are several types of cacti that come from different locations around the world.
+There are several species that come from tropical environments as well as others that come from desert environments.
+Origin is a factor that has a real impact on the watering needs of individual plants.
 Generally speaking, desert cacti require less frequent watering than tropical cacti, which require more regular watering.
-It is therefore essential to know the needs of the cacti in your collection in order to provide them with adequate watering.
+Therefore, it is essential to understand the needs of the cacti in your collection in order to provide them with adequate watering.

 Drenching method

-This method consists of soaking the potted plants (with holes) in a basin of water.
-It is important to ensure that the plant is not in direct contact with water.
-Remove the pot from the basin as soon as the soil on the surface becomes damp and let the plant drain.
-Make sure not to leave the plant in water for too long to avoid the risk of root rot.
+This method involves soaking potted plants (with holes) in a basin of water.
+It is important to ensure that the plant does not come into direct contact with the water.
+Remove the pot from the basin as soon as the surface soil becomes damp and allow the plant to drain.
+Make sure not to leave the plant in the water for too long to avoid the risk of root rot.

 Benefits